domoticz/domoticz/scripts/dzVents/documentation/README.md

  - **withinMin(minutes)**: *Function*.
 Activates the command within a certain period *randomly*.

 Note that **dimTo()** doesn't support **forMin()**.

+### Create your own device adapter
+It is possible that your device is not recognized by dzVents.
+You can still operate it using the generic device attributes and methods but it is much nicer if you have device specific attributes and methods.
+Take a look at the existing adapters.
+You can find them in `/path/to/domoticz/scripts/dzVents/runtime/device-adapters`.
+Just copy an existing adapter and adapt it to your needs.
+You can turn debug logging on and inspect the file `domoticzData.lua` in the dzVents folder.
+There you can see what the unique signature is for your device type.
+Usually it is a combination of deviceType and deviceSubType.
+But you can use any of the device attributes in the `matches` function.
+The matches function checks if the device type is suitable for your adapter and the `process` function actually creates your specific attributes and methods.
+Finally register your adapter in `Adapters.lua`.
+Please share your adapter when it is ready and working.

 ## Variable object API
 User variables created in Domoticz have these attributes and methods: